darkrenaissance/darkfi/doc/src/crypto/rln.md

 * User interactions
 * User removal

+Points to note:

+1. Network cannot reconstruct your key unless you send 2 messages within 1 epoch, which well behaving clients don't do.
+2. Requires clocks between nodes to be in sync.
+3. You create an keypair which is added to the set.
+These have a cost to create which deters spam.

 ## User registration

 * There exists a Merkle tree of published and valid registrations.